 A typical basic query expression (

-q) (i.e., what the end user types in a search box) contains an average of four keywords.
+q) (that is, what the end user types in a search box) contains an average of four keywords.

 However, some use cases require much larger chunks of text to be used as input for queries, such as an entire support case description.